 Conclusion

-This is how we will conduct the tensile test and observation of the fracture for the different materials.
-If you have any thought please let us know in the comments sections.
+This is how we will conduct the tensile test and observation of the fracture and tensile deformation for the different materials such as aluminum and copper.
+If you have any thoughts please let us know in the comments sections.

 Leave a Reply